Solving Climate Change with Smart Policy

 New technologies such as distributed generation, energy storage, electric vehicles and microgrids can make the power system cleaner and more reliable and give consumers more control over their energy bills.
-Integrating these new devices will require investments in information technology and data analytics, new standards for digital communication and updated regulatory frameworks.
-Congress should provide funding or financing tools to modernize the electric grid.
-TNC also supports the Energy Storage Tax Incentive and Deployment Act, which expands existing tax credits to include energy storage systems, and several policies that increase the adoption of electric vehicles, including expanding the existing tax credit for electric vehicle purchases through the Driving America Forward Act and providing funding for charging infrastructure in critical highway corridors.
+To better integrate these technologies, Congress should provide funding or financing tools to help modernize the electric grid.
+To that end, TNC supports the Energy Storage Tax Incentive and Deployment Act, which expands existing tax credits to include storage systems, and policies that encourage electric vehicles, such as expanding the tax credit for electric vehicle purchases through the Driving America Forward Act and funding charging infrastructure in critical highway corridors.
 TNC is also building the science needed to ensure that a clean energy grid is developed in ways that have the least impacts to important natural areas, and also to avoid the conflicts that can slow down the needed rapid transformation.
 TNC has used its convening power to bring electric grid and energy system experts to Capitol Hill and other places in bipartisan briefing events.

 Advancing Natural Climate Solutions

-A fifth of the nation’s carbon emissions could be addressed by better managing the natural and working lands that are already providing open space, growing the country’s food and cleaning its water.
-A 2018 study found planting more trees could remove the equivalent of 65 million vehicles from the road.
-Conserving grasslands and using cover crops also provide significant carbon benefits.
-TNC is working to jump-start local projects around the country to provide income to local landowners who are conserving lands for carbon benefit in addition to their life-giving benefits to air, water and wildlife.
+A fifth of the nation’s carbon emissions could be addressed through natural and working lands that already provide open space, grow the country’s food and clean its water.
+A 2018 study found planting more trees could remove carbon equivalent to the emissions of 65 million vehicles.
+Congress could adopt policies and incentives and make investments that enable public land managers and local landowners to implement practices to maximize carbon sequestration in America’s forests, agricultural lands and wetlands.
+TNC and partners supports the member states of the US Climate Alliance in their efforts to expand investments in natural and working lands.